-We will use this page to keep our current families updated about the impact of COVID-19 on our school community.
+We will use this page to keep our families updated about the impact of COVID-19 on our school community.
 We are thinking about you and wishing you well during this difficult time!
-If you need to reach someone, you can contact our Interim Principal, Sara Cotner, at firstname.lastname@example.org or (512) 666-7187.
+If you need to reach someone, you can contact our Principal, Sarah Kirby Tepera, at email@example.com.

 SUMMARY OF MOST CURRENT INFORMATION

 - GENERAL RECOMMENDATIONS: Public health experts are recommending that all of us practice “social distancing” so that we slow the spread of the virus—meaning we should stay home and limit our interactions with people beyond our family as much as possible.
-They are also recommending “self-quarantining” if you traveled to a highly impacted area, if you have a fever/cough/shortness of breath, or if you have come into contact with someone who has the virus.
-And definitely keep washing your hands, sneezing into tissues and throwing them away, coughing into your elbow, and disinfecting surfaces.
-The CDC also now recommends wearing masks when out in public.
+It is mandatory to wear facial coverings in the state of Texas.

 RECORD OF ONGOING COMMUNICATIONS